+Soft key Function

+CONTOUR Define the name of the contour

+<file></file> Or

-- Press the SELECT FILE soft key and select the desired program - Confirm your input with the END key
+SELECT FILE Press the SELECT FILE soft key

+CONTOUR <file>=QS</file> Define the number of a QS parameter

+CONTOUR LBL NR Define the number of a label

+CONTOUR LBL NAME Define the name of the label

+CONTOUR LBL QS Define the number of a QS parameter for a label

+f Pro ogramming notes:

-- If the called file is located in the same directory as the file you are calling it from, you can also integrate the file name without the path.
-The APPLY FILE NAME soft key provided in the selection window of the SELECT FILE soft key is available for this. - Program a SEL CONTOUR block before the SL cycles.
+If the called file is located in the same directory as the file you are calling it from, you can also integrate the file name without the path.
+The APPLY FILE NAME soft key provided in the selection window of the SELECT FILE soft key is available for this.

+Program a SEL CONTOUR block before the SL cycles.
 Cycle 14 CONTOUR is no longer necessary if you use SEL CONTOUR.